-The Town's investment in capital assets (net of depreciation) for its governmental and business-type activities as of June 30, 2022 amounts to \$198 million and \$8.5 million, respectively, for a total of \$206.5 million or a decrease of \$423 thousand.
+The Town's investment in capital assets (net of depreciation) for its governmental and business-type activities as of June 30, 2023 amounts to \$199 million and \$8.2 million, respectively, for a total of \$207.7 million or an increase of \$1.2 million.
 This investment in capital assets includes land, construction in progress, buildings, land improvements, right to use equipment, furniture and equipment, and infrastructure.
-The decrease was due to annual depreciation of the assets.
-Capital assets for Business-type activities for the Wintonbury Hills Golf Course, decreased by \$352 thousand from the prior year, again mainly due to normal depreciation.
+Capital assets for Business-type activities for the Wintonbury Hills Golf Course, decreased by \$259 thousand from the prior year, mainly due to normal depreciation.